-The purposes of primary prevention strategies of the Intensive Juvenile Delinquency Prevention Program (IJDPP) is to educate young people on how to communicate, interact and function effectively within the home, school and community environments.
+The purpose of primary prevention strategies of the Intensive Juvenile Delinquency Prevention Program (IJDPP) is to educate young people on how to communicate, interact and function effectively within the home, school, and community environments.
 Current research supports collaborative efforts between school systems and outside agencies

 Some of the IJDPP goals are to “Effectively intervene with referent youth and families through education and guidance, to impact lives and to produce pro-social behavior and healthy lifestyles within their communities.”
-Through researched based programs “Aggression Replacement Training” or ART (developed by Dr. Arnold Goldstein) and “Life Space Crisis Intervention” (developed by Dr. Nicholas Long) and the Perseus House mission, we have developed a successful, comprehensive, cognitive-behavioral and school based design.
-The main premise is that catching problems when they are in their infancy reduces the likelihood that those same problems will become significant as the young people mature.
+Through researched-based programs “Aggression Replacement Training” or ART (developed by Dr. Arnold Goldstein) and “Life Space Crisis Intervention” (developed by Dr. Nicholas Long) and the Perseus House mission, we have developed a successful, comprehensive, cognitive-behavioral, and school-based design.
+The main premise is that catching problems when they are in their infancy reduces the likelihood that those same problems will become significant as young people mature.
 Our goal is “to teach youth what they need to know in order to manage difficult experiences before they begin to respond with chronic aggression” (Goldstein, Glick & Gibbs, 1998)

 - To continue to provide quality and innovative delinquency prevention services in schools.

 - To increase delinquency prevention activities in Erie Public Schools through: